 Zrce, known also as Croatian Ibiza, has been popular among clubbers for almost a decade.
-Located in a uninhabited bay, few kilometres from Novalja, Zrce consists of four beach clubs – Papaya, Aquarius, Noa and Kalypso – where parties go 24/7 from end of May through September.
+Located in an uninhabited bay, few kilometers from Novalja, Zrce consists of four beach clubs – Papaya, Aquarius, Noa, and Kalypso – where parties go 24/7 from the end of May through September.

-Hvar Town became popular party destination for younger crowd with the opening of Carpe Diem Club, almost a decade ago.
+Hvar Town became a popular party destination for the younger crowd with the opening of the Carpe Diem Club, almost a decade ago.
 Other bars followed, like Hula Hula, Veneranda, Ka'Lavanda, and Carpe Diem Beach Club.
 Today, Hvar is one of the best party destinations in Croatia.

 Split has a great vibe and a decent nightlife especially for those who enjoy bar crawl.
-Old town is packed with cool bars, like Academia Ghetto Club, Charlie's Backpackers bar, Bifora, and Gaga.
+The old town is packed with cool bars, like Academia Ghetto Club, Charlie's Backpackers bar, Bifora, and Gaga.

 Popular destinations in Dalmatia

 Zadar is the northernmost and the second biggest town in Dalmatia Croatia.
 Zadar is popular among visitors for its sea organ.
-Sea organ is comprised of underwater tubes.
+The sea organ is comprised of underwater tubes.
 Sea waves play the music passing through the tubes.
-Other landmarks include Church of St. Donat dating back to 8th century AD, Roman Forum dating back to 1st century BC, Five Wells Square, and national parks of Kornati and Paklenica.
+Other landmarks include the Church of St. Donat dating back to the 8th century AD, the Roman Forum dating back to 1st century BC, Five Wells Square, and the national parks of Kornati and Paklenica.

-Sibenik is least visited town in Dalmatia, yet it's a pretty town famed for St. Jacob Cathedral, UNESCO's World Heritage site. .
+Sibenik is the least visited town in Dalmatia, yet it's a pretty town famed for St. Jacob Cathedral, UNESCO's World Heritage site.

 Trogir is a wonderfully preserved medieval town, just 30 km north of Split.
 Trogir is also Unesco's World Heritage site.